 If Jesus was born in the fall, why do we celebrate his birthday on DEC-25?:

 There have been many different religions active in the Middle East and Europe, each with a deity or panethon of deities.
 Many of these gods were believed to have been born on DEC-25.
-That date was the best estimate that ancient people could make of the time of the winter solstice in the Northern Hemisphere.
+That date was the best estimate that ancient people could make when the winter solstice occurs in the Northern Hemisphere.
 The solstice -- the shortest daytime in the year and the beginning of Winter -- actually happens sometime between DEC-21 to 23, depending on the year.
 With the techniques available to people in ancient times, it was only on about DEC-25 that they were able to detect that the daytimes had become noticably longer.
 So they settled on DEC-25 as the birth date of their god.
 The Chrisitan Church adopted this day from the Pagans for Jesus' birthday, even though it is in error.
 This was a common policy of early Christianity.
 They often built their cathedrals where Pagan holy places once were, and often adopted Pagan holidays for their own.
-This helped the common folk accept the new religion.
+This facilitated the acceptace of the new religion by the general population.
 More details

 Isaiah 7:14 is frequently cited as pointing to Christ's birth -